tapis-project/documentation/source/technical/apps.rst

 Deletion
 -----------------
 An application may be deleted and undeleted.
 Deletion means the application is marked as deleted and is no longer available for use.
+Note that although this is a soft delete the operation is intended for use when an application is to be permanently made unavailable for use.
+To temporarily make an application unavailable for use please use support for enabling and disabling an application.

 By default deleted applications will not be included in searches and operations on deleted applications will not be allowed.
 When listing applications the query parameter *showDeleted* may be used in order to include deleted applications in the results.
 Note that deletion applies to all version of an application.
 It is not possible to delete a specific version.

 -----------------------------
 Application Attributes Table